 - 8 Focus Groups

-- 1951 Youth Surveys
+- 1951 Youth Surveys with 1288 responses being from Catholics

 - 254 Youth Leadership Surveys

 This research is based on focus groups and surveys which were participated in by youth and youth leaders across the country.
 Initially four focus groups were conducted to inform and explore options for survey questions and to more deeply understand the views of youth and their contexts.
 These focus groups were conducted by key youth leaders in each Diocese.